Over the past couple of posts, we’ve been on a journey to discover the TRUTH about what it means to successfully educate your children.

-We spent our time pursuing busywork instead of engaging in meaningful learning activities like we now enjoy in our homeschool.
+We spent time pursuing busywork instead of engaging in meaningful learning activities.

 Once I gave myself permission to be my kids’ expert, I was no longer trapped by a method, a curriculum, or an ideal schedule.
 It was at this turning point that I took the advice of another homeschool mom.

 She told me to put everything that wasn’t working for me and my kids under the bed.
 She encouraged me to start using 2 tools consistently with my kids.
 With these two tools, she said I could completely change the dynamics of how we homeschool.
 After six years of overwhelm, I was ready to try anything!

 I found out very quickly … she was right!
 In fact, with these two tools, I now have the freedom to make ANY method and ANY curriculum fit my family and it takes LESS TIME to achieve engaging results.
 Probably the best feel-good takeaway is that my kids enjoyed it.

 The 2 tools that have forever changed our homeschool journey: